meejah/magic-wormhole-protocols/dilated-file-transfer.md

 * 0x05: file data bytes

 All other byte values are reserved for future use and MUST NOT be used.
-XXX: maybe spec [0, 128) as reserved, and [128, 255) for "experiments"?
+(The "features" mechanism can be used to experiment with new sorts of messages, as ultimately a new feature needs to be described in this protocol documnet and that description may specify more "kinds" of message).

-The first message sent on the new subchannel is either `FileOffer` or `DirectoryOffer`.
+The first message sent on the new subchannel MUST be either `FileOffer` or `DirectoryOffer`.

 To offer a single file (with message kind `1`):